JuanitaAK/ai-story/README.md

 ## Description

-This is an an app where you can send a form with key information to create a pesonalised story using Gen AI.
+This is an an app where you can send a form with key information to create a personalized story using Gen AI.

 ## Installation